Al3zama1/swe-notes/CCNA/1 - Network Devices.md

 * Are known as 'Next-Generation Firewalls' when they include more modern and advanced filtering capabilities.
 * ASA and Firepower are some Cisco Firewall models.

 There is another type of firewall called 'Host-based firewall.
 This is a software application that filters traffic entering and exiting a host machine, like a PC.
-Even in a network with a hardware firewall, each host should include a host-based firewall as an extra line of defence.
+Even in a network with a hardware firewall, each host should include a host-based firewall as an extra line of defense.